AetherUX-Protocol/aethervoice-vendor-verification-agent/README.md

 This agent analyzes vendor responses and outputs a clear decision:

 - VERIFIED → Safe to proceed
 - RISK → Requires review
+- Architecture: Privacy-First & Sovereign

+Local-First: All voice-to-text analysis is processed locally, ensuring sensitive B2B trade data never touches the cloud.

+Deterministic Logic: Uses a three-tier confidence gate (42% / 75% / 90%) to automate high-integrity financial decisions.

 ## How to Run